saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 LOADEXEC "PBATS" "MY_*.PBT" "MY_ARGUMENT1" "MY_ARGUMENT2"
 ```

 PBATS is usually used to call multiple scripts to print APPS,DEVS,THEMS,LANGS to screen as choices.
-In the called PBAT GOTO section will most likely be ADDWIDGET "CALL"...to pass ARGS back to this script.
+In the called PBAT GOTO section will most likely be `ADDWIDGET "CALL"`...to pass ARGS back to this script.

 In the called script, MY_ARGUMENT2 will be the first variable in the afformentioned called script, which can be recalled in said script with $ARG2$